skols/flaskbooksuper/README.md

 # Section 5 - Lecture 52 - Introduction to the Fan Out pattern
+    - The main advantage of the Fan Out pattern is it allows users to control their feeds
+    - They have their own representation of the feed

 # Section 5 - Lecture 53 - The Feed Model